pljson/pljson/json.typ

 CREATE OR REPLACE TYPE json AS OBJECT (
   /*
-  Copyright (c) 2009 Lewis R Cunningham
+  Copyright (c) 2009 Jonas Krogsboell, based on code from Lewis R Cunningham

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal